Maria Serraino: Female boss

 Maria Serraino embodies the main characteristic of female power in the 'Ndrangheta: power not in appearance but in substance.
 Unlike men, women are less interested in external recognition of their power and more interested in exercising it.
 Her daughter Rita Di Giovine attributed her mother with the qualities of a boss and made her charismatic leadership abilities a question of blood lines, of belonging to a traditional 'Ndrangheta family.
 "She’s got it right there in her blood, in her veins," Rita said about her mother.
 "My mother had all the power, because if she decided some job shouldn’t be done, then the job wasn’t done."

 The rules of the 'Ndrangheta do not consider the possibility of female elements becoming members.
 Nevertheless, if a woman demonstrates certain abilities she can become associated with the title of sorella d'omertà, ("sister of omertà," the code of silence).
 However, swearing loyalty to the organization as is required for men, is not mandatory.
 This honour is limited to wives, daughters, sisters, girlfriends or someone related to male 'Ndrangheta members.

-Nevertheless, despite Maria's prominent position, she suffered from her husband's violence, considered unimportant within this milieu: "I saw my father beat my mother," her daughter testified.
+Despite Maria's prominent position she suffered violence from her husband, which was considered unimportant within this milieu: "I saw my father beat my mother," her daughter testified.
 "Even when she was nine months pregnant, he hit her with a broom and broke two ribs."
 The 'Ndrangheta is ruled by male prejudice, and women are considered the property of the men.
-Maria could also not prevent that her daughter Rita was sexually harassed by her brothers and raped by her father from the age of nine until she was nineteen, when she became pregnant.
+Maria also could not prevent her daughter Rita from being sexually harassed by her brothers and raped by her father from the ages of nine to nineteen, when she became pregnant.

 Despite the hardships and her ruthless rule over the clan, she remained a mother in her own way.
-When she learned that one daughter became addicted to heroin, she undertook a pilgrimage to the Sanctuary of Our Lady of Polsi in Calabria.
-She pledged to stop dealing heroin and only sell hashish in the hope that her daughter would overcome her addiction.
+When she learned that one daughter became addicted to heroin, she undertook a pilgrimage to the Sanctuary of Our Lady of Polsi in Calabria, where she pledged to stop dealing heroin and only sell hashish, in the hope that her daughter would overcome her addiction.